Lerayaki/Edge-Detection/README.md

 \
 Now that is much nicer!\
 \
-But I still wonder if a Gaussian mean or different paramenters could make for a better Blurr Edge Detection algorithm...
+But I still wonder if a Gaussian mean or different paramenters could make for a better Blurr Edge Detection algorithm...\
+This was a funny idea that came to mind, and turned out to be a nice and fun little project :)